Telemetry & privacy

 auto_check = true

 Set to false to disable.
-There is no telemetry attached to the updater check; GitHub sees a request from your IP, the same as git pull.
+No telemetry attached to the updater check; GitHub sees a request from your IP, the same as git pull.

 Threat model

-tok0 is designed to be safe to install in environments where:
+tok0 is meant to be safe in environments where:

 - You can’t trust arbitrary network calls (offline / restricted CI).